Interested in finding ways to make money writing online?

 How Can I Make Money Writing Online?

-If you want to get paid to write online, then it helps to have a game plan.
+If you want to make money writing online, then it helps to have a game plan.

 When I first started freelance writing, I had three things which I think are still essential for anyone who wants to launch a writing career: